birthed-by-the-necrophage/bbtnp-hugo-source/content/campaign-goals.md

 * Retrieve 15,000 gp from Itrep for Fat Julie
 * Retrieve the _pipes of Minzoa_ from Itrep's tower for Faisal
 * Retrieve the _Minzoa Sextant Minzoa_ from Itrep's tower for Osgood
-* Retrieve a crystal plate from Itrep's tower for Michalena
 * Free the Carnifex from her prison beneath Quodeth
 * Become an archmage (Flynn)
 * Achieve divinity (Marvus)